gtatters/Thermimage/README.md

 ```

-Frames extracted from thermal vids are upside down
+Frames extracted from thermal vids are upside down, so use the mirror.matrix function inside the plotTherm function.

 ```
 plotTherm(alltemperature[,1], w=w, h=h, trans="mirror.matrix")